Right to Buy

 If you have a mortgage, you must keep up repayments or your home could be repossessed by your mortgage provider.

-For a leasehold property (flat or maisonette), you will need to pay a service charge to Thanet District Council to pay for services, repairs to the communal areas and maintenance to the building.
-Buildings insurance is covered by your service charge but you will need to buy your own contents insurance.
+For a leasehold property (flat or maisonette), you will need to pay a service charge to Thanet District Council to pay for repairs to the communal areas and maintenance to the building etc. Buildings insurance is covered by your service charge but you will need to buy your own contents insurance.

 If your property is freehold (a house) you will need to buy both buildings and contents insurance.

-Don’t forget the one-off costs including stamp duty, survey and solicitor’s fees.Permalink
+Don’t forget the one-off costs when buying a home including stamp duty, survey and solicitor’s fees.Permalink

 Thanet District Council will carry out any repairs that we have responsibility for in your home, until you have bought it.
-While your application is in progress we may not be able to do any large repairs that would normally be part of a repairs programme.
-This is because it might affect the value of your home.
+While your application is in progress we will not be able to do any large repairs that would normally be part of a repairs programme.
+This is because it will affect the value of your home.

-Once you have bought your home we will no longer be responsible for any repairs.Permalink
+Once you have bought your home Thanet District Council will no longer be responsible for any repairs.Permalink

 Before you decide, we recommend that you get legal advice and visit the government’s Right to Buy website.
 If you decide home ownership is right for you, their advisers can help you with the process and the next steps.Permalink